The Masonic Grand Lodge of the Order of Illuminati for Germany

 ‘Ludwig zum ewigen Bunde’ [Ludwig of the Eternal Bond] in Munich, constituted in 1902; members migrated to ‘Treue fest’ [Ever Faithful] lodge, affiliated to the German National Grand Masonic Lodge.

-‘Carl Theodor zum guten Rat’ [Carl Theodor of Good Counsel] in Augsburg, contituted August 14th 1904; on May 27th 1906 transferred as ‘Sonnenrose’ [Sun-Rose] lodge to the National Grand Masonic Lodge, (see also table on p.
+‘Carl Theodor zum guten Rat’ [Carl Theodor of Good Counsel] in Augsburg, constituted August 14th 1904; on May 27th 1906 transferred as ‘Sonnenrose’ [Sun-Rose] lodge to the National Grand Masonic Lodge, (see also table on p.
 81).

 ‘Germania’ in Alexandria, constituted on August 25th 1904; went over to Egyptian Grand Lodge.